Hokkaido: Subprefectures

-As of April 2010, Hokkaidō has nine General Subprefectural Bureaus (総合振興局) and five Subprefectural Bureaus (振興局).
-Hokkaidō is one of eight prefectures in Japan that have subprefectures (支庁 shichō).
-Hokkaidō is the only one of the eight to have such offices covering the whole of its territory outside the main cities, rather than having them just for outlying islands or remote areas.
+As of April 2010, Hokkaido has nine General Subprefectural Bureaus (総合振興局) and five Subprefectural Bureaus (振興局).
+Hokkaido is one of eight prefectures in Japan that have subprefectures (支庁 shichō).
+Hokkaido is the only one of the eight to have such offices covering the whole of its territory outside the main cities, rather than having them just for outlying islands or remote areas.

 This is mostly because of its great size.
 Many parts of the prefecture are simply too far away to be effectively administered by Sapporo.
-Subprefectural offices in Hokkaidō carry out many of the duties that prefectural offices fulfill elsewhere in Japan.
+Subprefectural offices in Hokkaido carry out many of the duties that prefectural offices fulfill elsewhere in Japan.